 As the granules are fine, they can be used in a seed spreader to fertilize your lawn.
 It’s also easy to work into the soil.
 This one’s OMRI-rated for organic use, too.

 Hoffman 20505 Dehydrated Super Manure 4-2-3, 5 Pounds

 This one rates out at a 4-2-3 NPK.
 It’s less stinky than most brands.
-Still, if you plan on using it indoors, you may want to spread some on a tray for a couple days to air out.
+Still, if you plan on using it indoors, you may want to spread some on a tray for a couple of days to air out.
 This allows some of the remaining manure scent to dissipate before use.

 Chicken litter is a great natural garden fertilizer.
 It really shows its benefits in the health and yield of your vegetable garden plants!

 Q: What are the disadvantages of chicken manure?